mitmproxy/mitmproxy_rs/README.md

 ## Introspecting the tokio runtime

-The asynchronous runtime can be introspected using `tokio-console` when using a debug build of the native module:
+The asynchronous runtime can be introspected using `tokio-console` if the crate was built with the `tracing` feature:

 ```shell
 tokio-console http://localhost:6669